JobsSteve/Sangwin-Game-Engine/README.md

 STL
 ---------
 Sangwin 3D uses no STL, and provides custom container classes and smart pointers to provide required behaviour.
-Container classes, are very similar to their Java counterparts, making it easy to word with both C++ and Java.
+Container classes, are very similar to their Java counterparts, making it easy to work with both C++ and Java.

 STL implementations have recently become available for Android, and so these can be used if preferred.

 Using the Engine
 ---------
 Sangwin 3D is extremely easy to use.
-Check out the (soon to be uploaded) Sangwin Android Framework to see how make use of the engine code, and look at a very simple example game that shows how everything works.
+Check out the (soon to be uploaded) Sangwin Android Framework to see how to make use of the engine code, and look at a very simple example game that shows how everything works.

 Netbeans
 ---------